All Episodes

 And the reason they did that is, well, they did not trust the South to actually follow the law.

-And even after Reconstruction ended, we basically oriented our entire society, our system of laws, the way our the 14th Amendment, everything we did to the Constitution after, we oriented it to basically allow the North to force those things onto the South.
+And even after Reconstruction ended, we basically oriented our entire society, our system of laws, the way the 14th Amendment, everything we did to the Constitution after, we oriented it to basically allow the North to force those things onto the South.

-Now, again, you might think that's bad, you might think that's good, but it is very instructive for us to now look at what we're doing here, right?
+You might think that's good, but it is very instructive for us to now look at what we're doing here, right?

 And even then, there's still conflict, right?

-There's still some kind of tension uh in ways between the South and the rest of the United States, which is why every Northerner's favorite joke is how dumb the South is, right?
+There's still some kind of tension in ways between the South and the rest of the United States, which is why every Northerner's favorite joke is how dumb the South is, right?

 And so now you have the scenario where it's kind of the roles are reversed, right?

-We have troops from the South from Texas having to go to Illinois and compel them to follow these same rules.
+We have troops from the South, from Texas, having to go to Illinois and compel them to follow these same rules.

 So as long as people in Portland and in Illinois have these radically different beliefs, they must be compelled by force to follow the law because everything else about their society works against it.